 There are a number of other things to consider when taking muscle relaxants:

 - These medicines can cause drowsiness.
-Do not drive or operate machinery if you feel drowsy when taking these medicines and avoid drinking alcohol.
+If you feel drowsy when taking these medicines, do not operate machinery, do not drive, and do not drink alcohol.

 - Baclofen should not be stopped suddenly.
 The dose should be lowered slowly over a few weeks and then stopped.

 - Diazepam - people who take this medicine continuously for more than two weeks can become dependent on it.
 This means that withdrawal symptoms occur if the tablets are stopped suddenly.
-See separate leaflet called Benzodiazepines and Z drugs for more details.
+See the separate leaflet called Benzodiazepines and Z Drugs for more details.